Give2Peer/g2p-server-symfony/README.md

 - [ ] More RESTful routes for Users
 - [ ] More RESTful routes for Items
 - [ ] More RESTful routes for Tags
+- [ ] Feature: API XML Responses
-- [ ] a sandbox version of this server to test-drive clients with
+- [ ] Testing: a sandbox version of this server to test-drive clients

 ### 1.0